neuefische/web-setup/README.md

 - set key repeat to feel more responsive
 - set show all files in Finder (including hidden ones)
 - make home folder the default location in Finder
-- disable automatic spelling correction\n
+- disable automatic spelling correction

 > 💡 If you want only some of the settings to be applied, copy the relevant lines from the [setup script](/setup-macos) and run them in the Terminal.
 >